romjanali01673/mess-management/README.md

 # Project Name: Mess Management

-in this application user can manage there meal, diposite, fand, meal rate, bazer, total member data, Administrator Power, In this app has managed user Privacy, security with Confidentiallity, Integrity, Availability
+in this application user can manage there meal, diposite, fund, meal rate, bazer, total member data, Administrator Power, In this app has managed user Privacy, security with Confidentiallity, Integrity, Availability

 user can read and write online or offline.